johndgiese/dotvim/README.md

 * Snipmate - add snippets of commonly usedcode
 * Session - save the window structure and files opened, for easy switching between projects
 * Unimpaired
+* Powerline - a colorful and useful statusline
+* Csscolor - css color highlighting
 * Tabular - for aligning stuff (see [this vimcast](http://vimcasts.org/episodes/aligning-text-with-tabular-vim/))
 * Supertab - tab autocompletion
 * ... a few other little ones